Dennis Douds

-Dennis Douds (born February 16, 1941) is a former American football coach and former player.
-Until his retirement on Oct.
-27, 2018, he had been a football coach at East Stroudsburg University of Pennsylvania since 1966 and the head football coach there since 1974.
+Dennis Douds (born February 16, 1941) is an American former football coach and former player.
+Until his retirement on October 27, 2018, he had been a football coach at East Stroudsburg University of Pennsylvania since 1966 and the head football coach there since 1974.
 With 230 career coaching wins, he ranks 11th in wins among all active college football coaches across all divisions of the NCAA and NAIA.
 He played football at Slippery Rock University of Pennsylvania, from which he graduated in 1963.

 Early years

 Douds is a native of western Pennsylvania, having attended Indiana High School in Indiana, Pennsylvania, and Slippery Rock University in Slippery Rock, Pennsylvania.
 Douds played football for Slippery Rock University as a right guard on offense and a nose tackle on defense.
 He earned All-Conference, All-State and NAIA All-America honors, and was named Slippery Rock's outstanding senior athlete in 1962–1963.
 Douds graduated from Slippery Rock in 1963.

 After graduating from Slippery Rock, Douds was hired as an assistant football coach at McDowell High School in suburban Erie, Pennsylvania.
 In 1965, he was hired as an assistant freshman football coach at West Virginia University while working on a master's degree in physical education.